 The author can define a processing time for the entire test or individual test sections.
-The remaining processing time will be displayed to the participant during the testing process accurately to the second.
+The remaining processing time will be displayed to the participant during the test accurately to the second.

-After the expiration of this time limit, a message will be displayed to the participant indicating that the sections and tasks can no longer be processed.
-If the processing time for the whole test has expired, the test will be automatically terminated.
+After the expiration of this time limit, a message will be displayed to the participant indicating that the sections and questions can no longer be processed.
+If the processing time for the whole test has expired, the test will automatically be terminated.

 The author can choose between a linear and a non-linear navigation.
-A non-linear navigation allows the participants to navigate between tasks.
-In this way, solutions entered for previous tasks can still be changed later on.
+A non-linear navigation allows participants to navigate between questions.
+In this way, solutions entered for previous questions can still be changed later on.

-In the case of a linear navigation, participants have to navigate from question to question via the forward and back button.
-As concerns the non-linear navigation, it is further possible to navigate via the displayed navigation tree.
+In the case of a linear navigation, participants have to navigate from question to question using the next and back buttons.
+As concerns the non-linear navigation, it is also possible to navigate using the displayed navigation tree.

-The author can decide about the form in which the tasks will be presented to the participants.
-Currently, it is only possible to show either one or all questions on one page (section-based).
+The author can decide how the questions will be presented to the participants.
+Currently, it is only possible to show either one or all questions of one section on one page (section-based).

-For the presentation on mobile devices, we recommend showing only one question at once.
+For display on mobile devices, we recommend showing only one question at once.